prophile/typ-report/sections/stuttering.md

 then it is equivalent to `2 * B` by the basic laws of arithmetic.
 In the presence of stuttering, this is not the case.

-Perhaps even more egregious\todo{more intuition} is the example I gave in the introduction: of $A
-\land \lnot A$ being $\top$, by the same mechanism.
+Perhaps even more egregious is the example I gave in the introduction: of $A \land \lnot A$ being $\top$, by the same mechanism.
 Imagine that being used, for instance, in a safety-critical system: to draw on a standard Haskell example\cite{beautiful}, the missiles would be fired\cite{hackage:acme-missiles}.
+It is entirely reasonable for a programmer to expect that $A \land \lnot A$ can never occur, as a matter of basic logic -- it would be an edge case nobody would be likely to account for[^digilog].

+[^digilog]: It is worth noting that a similar problem _can_ occur in digital logic circuits, although via an entirely different mechanism\cite{digitalHazards}.

 One possible solution here is to have each node "wait" on each of its inputs in turn, only yielding a value each time it has received an update from every